polkaulfield/ubuntu-debullshit/README.md

 #### Installation

+Use this script at your own risk.

-I recommend a minimal install of Ubuntu 23.04 to run this.
+I recommend a minimal install of the latest version of Ubuntu.

-You can download the script from the repo or use this oneliner command, there are no dependencies required.
+You can download the script from the repo or use this command, there are dependencies required (yad, dialog, gnome-icon-theme, gettext, notify-send, msgfmt, sed).

 `$ git clone https://github.com/tuxslack/ubuntu-debullshit.git`